What Drives the Cost of an Insights Community?

 - Manage research activity cadence.

-Dependent upon your research community partner’s role in executing and analyzing research activities within the community, research services could make up a small component or the largest component of the overall research community cost.
+Dependent upon your insight community partner’s role in executing and analyzing research activities within the community, research services could make up a small component or the largest component of the overall insight community cost.
 The amount allocated to research services will depend on several factors, including:

-- Your research community partner’s role in the research, which could be leading execution and analysis or simply setting up and fielding activities your team will draft and analyze.
+- Your insight community partner’s role in the research, which could be leading execution and analysis or simply setting up and fielding activities your team will draft and analyze.

 - Volume of research activity, which could span from several activities a week to one a month.